Plant-Food-Research-Open/assemblyqc/README.md

 > [!NOTE]
 > If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set-up Nextflow.
 Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) with `-profile test` before running the workflow on actual data.

 Prepare an `assemblysheet.csv` file with following columns representing target assemblies and associated meta-data.
-See an example [assemblysheet.csv](./assets/assemblysheet.csv)

 - `tag:` A unique tag which represents the target assembly throughout the pipeline and in the final report
 - `fasta:` FASTA file
-- `gff3 [Optional]:` GFF3 annotation file if available
-- `monoploid_ids [Optional]:` A txt file listing the IDs used to calculate LAI in monoploid mode if necessary
-- `synteny_labels [Optional]:` A two column tsv file listing fasta sequence ids (first column) and labels for the synteny plots (second column) when performing synteny analysis

 Now, you can run the pipeline using: